 Striped patterns are a great way to create color blocks in your designs.
-And they are quite easy to make!
+And they are quite easy to make and are a fun tie dye idea for the whole family!
 All striped patterns are made with an accordion fold.

 You can vary your pattern by changing the width of the folds, the space between the rubber bands, as well as where you apply the dye color.